KhronosGroup/NNEF-Tools/skriptnd-pyproject/package_info.md

 In the python interpreter, type

     import skriptnd as sknd
-    graph = sknd.read_model('/model/folder/main.nds')
+    graph = sknd.read_model('/model/folder/main.sknd')

-The path `'/model/folder/main.nds'` should point to the main .nds source file of the model, which may reference other .nds files that it includes and .dat files for model weights.
+The path `'/model/folder/main.sknd'` should point to the main .sknd source file of the model, which may reference other .sknd files that it includes and .dat files for model weights.

 Alternatively, the methods

-    graph = sknd.parse_file('/model/folder/main.nds')
+    graph = sknd.parse_file('/model/folder/main.sknd')

 and